-Syntax -A file,

-Description Use this option to temporarily force all of the modules within the specified input files to be loaded as if they were all program modules, even if some of the modules have the LIBRARY attribute.

-This option is particularly suited for testing library modules before they are installed in a library file, since the $-A$ option will override an existing library module with the same entries.
-In other words, XLINK will load the module from the input file specified in the $-A$ argument instead of one with an entry with the same name in a library module.
+Syntax -A file, Description 1 1 Use this option to temporarily force all of the modules within the specified input files to be loaded as if they were all program modules, even if some of the modules have the LIBRARY attribute. a library file, since the -A c entries.
+In other words, XL suited for testing library modules before they are installed in option will override an existing library module with the same JNK will load the module from the input file specified in the e with an entry with the same name in a library module.
+Syntax -a{i w}[function-lis t] Parameters No parameter Disables overlaying totally, for debugging purposes. i Disables indirect tree overlaying.

-Syntax -a{i w}[function-list]

-Parameters

-No parameter

-Disables overlaying totally, for debugging purposes.

-i Disables indirect tree overlaying.
 W Disables warning 16, Function is called from two function trees.
 Do this only if you are sure the code is correct. (function,function) Function trees will not be overlaid with another function.
-The (and) characters are part of the option and must be included. [function,function] Function trees will not be allocated unless they are called by another function.
-The [and] characters are part of the option and must be included. {function,function} Indicates that the specified functions are interrupt functions.
+The (and) characters are part of the option and must be included. [function,function] Function trees will not be allocated unless they are called by and must be included.

+{function, function} Indicates that the specified functions are interrupt functions.
 The { and } characters are part of the option and must be included.
-Description specify one or more functi Each function list can have he static memory allocation of variables.
-The option can also on lists, to specify additional options for specified functions. e the form function, function, where function or a module: function combination.
-You can specify several -a in any order. options, and each $-a$ option can include several parameters, ist is optional, thus the [and] characters in the syntax ts that surround a function list must be included on the Syntax -В Description during the linking process. e an output file even if a non-fatal error was encountered , such as a missing global entry or a duplicate declaration. t generate an output file if an error is encountered.
-Note: XLINK always abo orts on fatal errors, even with -B specified.
-The -B option allows miss ing entries to be patched in later in the absolute output image.
-X This option is identical to the IAR Embedded Workh the Always generate output option in the linker category in which IDE the IAR Embedded Workbench IDE.
+Description Use this option to control the static memory allocation of variables.
+The option can also specify one or more function lists, to specify additional options for specified functions.
+Each function list can have the form function , function , where function specifies a public function or a module: function combination.
+You can specify several $-a$ options, and each $-a$ option can include several parameters, in any order.
+Note: Giving a function list is optional, thus the [and] characters in the syntax description, but the brackets that surround a function list must be included on the command line.
+Syntax -В Description Use this option to generate an output file even if a non-fatal error was encountered during the linking process, such as a missing global entry or a duplicate declaration.
+Normally, XLINK will not generate an output file if an error is encountered.

+Note: XLINK always aborts on fatal errors, even with -B specified.

+The -B option allows missing entries to be patched in later in the absolute output image.

+This option is identical to the Always generate output option in the linker category in the IAR Embedded Workbench IDE.